AShadedBlobfish/csgo_elo/README.md

 # csgo_elo
 A program for calculating approximate SG2 elo gain from CS:GO matches

+IMPORTANT: This program is written in python, and for simplification it requires python to be installed on your local machine in order to run

 About the SG2 elo system:
   - SG2 stands for simplified Glicko-2.
 Glicko-2 is the system CS:GO uses for calculating elo.
   - It is important to understand that the SG2 system is a mostly accurate estimation of the Actual Glicko-2 system.